cmdjulian/kirc/README.md

 2. network related errors (`NetworkError`) like HostNotFound or SSL related errors
 3. unexpected errors (`UnknownError`)

-As authentication schema JWT auth and BasicAuth are supported.
+As an authentication schema, JWT auth and BasicAuth are supported.
 Currently, there are no plans to implement certificate based authentication.

 The Registry communication can be done using either `HTTP` or `HTTPS`.
 The library is also able to use a proxy for the